morse-simulator/morse/doc/morse/user/sensors/video_camera.rst

 a graphic card capable of GLSL shading.
 Also, the 3D view window in Blender must be set to draw **Textured** objects.

-The movement of the video camera is implemented by making it the child of a :doc:`Pan-Tilt unit <../actuators/ptu>`_ actuator.

 Files
 -----